Never Let Me Go: Book Review

 Kathy narrates the entire novel in the past tense.
 She’s an unreliable narrator because of her own lack of awareness of the horror of the story.
 When she talks about the clones’ sad lives in a matter of fact, accepting way, it provokes an emotional response in the reader.

 Throughout the story, Kathy and the others seem to just accept their fate.
-Apart from attempting to seek a ‘deferral’, they make no attempt to escape, rebel or protest.
+Apart from attempting to seek a ‘deferral’, they don’t try to escape, rebel or protest.
 They don’t even consider suicide.
 Ruth is the only one who has any thoughts of doing anything other than becoming a carer and then a donor.
 She dreams of working in an office like a normal person, although even she realises it’s just a fantasy.

 Reality: Human Cloning